 Within the intricate aspects of the music world, the term frequency response pops up all the time.
 Whether you’ve heard of it or not, it is quite important for many reasons.
-It affects headphones, studio monitors, amplifiers, and even the acoustics of a bathroom.
+It affects headphones, studio monitors, headphone amplifiers and DACs, and even the acoustics of a bathroom.
 It can dictate a lot of decisions that a producer or engineer can make.
 Believe me, I’ve been there.
 Well, fear not, we’re going to break it down together in the quest to understand this complex subject.

 What is frequency response?